-From a modelling perspective, the same fire spread model specified through a network of components such as a PDEVS coupled model instead of a multiPDEVS is much more verbose to specify because all couplings between cells have to be addressed since cells are represented by atomic models.
-The Cell-DEVS (Wainer and Giambiasi, 2001) extension, on the other hand, ease the specification of cellular automata by abstracting the definition of couplings between neighbor cells while preserving modularity, these last still being atomic models.
-As of multiPDEVS, it is well suited for the specification of cellular automata as-is for two reasons: neighborhood is easily represented through the influencer/influencee principle; and components are able to access their neighbors states without having to anticipate variables of interest and having to send these through dedicated functions as this is the case for PDEVS or Cell-DEVS.
+From a modeling perspective, the same fire spread model specified through a network of components such as a PDEVS coupled model instead of a multiPDEVS is much more verbose to specify because all couplings between cells have to be addressed since cells are represented by atomic models.
+The Cell-DEVS [4] extension, on the other hand, eases the specification of cellular automata by abstracting the definition of couplings between neighbor cells while preserving modularity, since these cells are represented by atomic models.
+As of multiPDEVS, it is well-suited for the specification of cellular automata as-is for two reasons: neighborhood is easily represented through the influencer/influencee principle and components are able to access their neighbors states without having to anticipate variables of interest and having to send these through dedicated functions as this is the case for PDEVS or Cell-DEVS.

-From a simulation perspective, using a modular approach may be less advantageous depending on the implementation since event routing is a potential source of overhead (Muzy and Nutaro, 2005), although several techniques (Chen and Vangheluwe, 2010; Himmelspach and Uhrmacher, 2006) allow to manage this issue.
+From a simulation perspective, using a modular approach may be less advantageous depending on the implementation since event routing is a potential source of overhead [23], although several techniques [16, 24] allow managing this issue.
 In contrast, multiPDEVS has no communication overhead between components influencing each other since it avoids traditional event routing.

-We realized an implementation of multiPDEVS using Quartz1, a Crystal port of DEVS-Ruby (Franceschini et al., 2014), which is a simulation tool that allows specification of PDEVS models.
-It provides several extensions such as Cell-DEVS (Wainer and Giambiasi, 2001) or DSDE (Barros, 1995), and we extended it to integrate multiPDEVS and its simulator.
+We realized an implementation of multiPDEVS using Quartz (code available at https://github.com/rumenzu/ quartz.), a Crystal port of DEVS-Ruby [25], which is a simulation tool that allows specification of PDEVS models.
+It provides several extensions such as Cell-DEVS [4] or DSDE [26], and we extended it to integrate multiPDEVS and its simulator.
 To define new multiPDEVS models, Quartz provides a class MultiComponent::Model which can be modularly coupled to other models and to which may be added component models.
-Component models can be defined using the provided abstract class MultiComponent ::Component that the modeler has to extend via inheritance.
-Our tool then use the appropriate simulator according to the model type during simulation.
+Component models can be defined using the provided abstract class MultiComponent::Component that the modeler has to extend via inheritance.
+Our tool then uses the appropriate simulator according to the model type during simulation.